(888) 815-0802Sign In

 The Importance of Relevant Content to Inbound Sales

+Marketing teams often spend hours creating content designed to generate leads.
+But it’s absolutely vital for marketers to create content that resonates with prospects throughout their buying journey.
 Content should be used to guide buyers through various stages of the sales funnel.
 And also to identify where a buyer is in their journey.
 After all, buyers do a lot of self-education and it can be difficult to know where they are in their buying process without looking for key clues.
-As an example, a buyer that downloads a case study or uses an ROI calculator is likely to be further down in the funnel than a lead that downloads a more general infographic.
+As an example, a buyer who downloads a case study or uses an ROI calculator is likely to be further down in the funnel than a lead who downloads a more general infographic.

 Mapping Content to the Buyer’s Journey

-The awareness stage is when a buyer might not even be aware of their problem let alone of your solution to that problem.
+Here are some types of content that might resonate with different buying stages: Awareness Stage The awareness stage is when a buyer might not even be aware of their problem let alone of your solution to that problem.
 At this stage, it often makes sense to engage prospects with content that helps them identify their problem as well as builds brand equity for your company.
 Some examples include blog posts and infographics.
+Information/Evaluation Stage This is the stage where prospects are actively seeking information.
+At this stage, prospects might be interested in attending solution-based webinars or downloading case studies and data sheets.
+When prospects interact with this type of content, it makes sense to alert inbound sales reps so they can follow up.
+Decision Stage At this stage, prospects can interact with content that helps them decide, such as using an ROI calculator or downloading a free trial.

 The Power of Real-Time Alerts for Inbound Sales

-As an example, Guided Selling from Revenue.io can prioritizes prospects in a rep’s list of contacts based on the content they download, their industry, if they’re a target account and a variety of other factors.
+Many inbound sales teams work with marketers to receive real-time alerts when prospects interact with various types of content.
+However, the most successful teams use technology to prioritize leads based on buyer intent data.
+As an example, Guided Selling from Revenue.io can prioritize prospects in a rep’s list of contacts based on the content they download, their industry, whether they’re a target account, and a variety of other factors.
 That way, reps can reach out to the inbound leads first that are most likely to convert into customers.

 Metrics to Track for Inbound Sales Success